Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-7.md

 ## SassDoc

-To document Sass functions, mixins, and variables Origami uses [SassDoc](http://sassdoc.com/).
+To document Sass functions, mixins, and variables, Origami uses [SassDoc](http://sassdoc.com/).
 A SassDoc comment comes before the Sass to document.
 It uses three forward slashes and has a number of [annotations](sassdoc.com/annotations/).
 Its easier to see with an example.
 Let's add SassDoc comments to our undocumented `oExampleAddTheme` mixin we created earlier:

 <pre><code class="o-syntax-highlight--scss">/// Output a css modifier class for an o-example theme.
 /// This may be an existing theme, or a new custom them.